 Fortune shined this cloudy morning.
 The White-faced Ibis were peacefully feeding in the wetland, their glossy maroon and metallic green feathers appearing to shimmer in the morning light.

+White-faced Ibis, with their long decurved bill, eat a variety of organisms such as insects, frogs, snails, small fish, spiders, and earthworms.
 The Solitary Sandpiper was difficult to locate as it was feeding in tall grass.
 Now and then I caught a glimpse.
 Finally it came out of the grass and I was able to identify the little darling.
 What proved to be helpful was its tendency to bob.
 Every time her tail went up, it exposed her startlingly white "derriere."
 Her movement was similar to the Spotted Sandpiper's tail bobbing, but slower.

 The Solitary Sandpiper is smaller than a Lesser Yellowleg and larger than a Western Sandpiper; it has distinctive white eye rings, and greenish/yellow legs.
 It prefers to forage in small stagnant pools, just like the one off Turri Road.
+Adding to the marvelous morning was a "wake" of Turkey Vultures feeding on a small raccoon carcass.
+Several were in the air, circling, while others perched on the nearby fence.
+I am charmed by their gentleness and patience.

 Up the hillside from the pond/wetland is an isolated section of fence.
 When I arrived four turkey Vultures were perched on the fence.
 Joining the Vultures was a Western Bluebird and a Cassin's Kingbird.
 Both eat insects.
 From the fence they would fly up, hovering for several moments, checking the air and grassland for prey.